Other Treatments for Menstrual Disorders

 by Cynthia M. Johnson, MA

-Therapy may help to manage stress or other behaviors that can cause problems.
+Therapy may help to manage stress.
 There are many types of therapy.
-Talk with a therapist to find out which type will work for you.
+Talk with a therapist to find out which one may work for you.
 Some types are:

 Cognitive Behavioral Therapy (CBT)